 At this point, a fair warning is probably in order.
 In all likelihood you cut your teeth on another game system and have either picked this game up as a curiosity or plan to move to HackMaster as a temporary or permanent change of pace.
 The more you play HackMaster, the more you will come to realize that it behaves differently than other games.
 For most games, having some preconceived notion of what to expect or background experience makes the transition easier.
 This is often not so with HackMaster; in fact, complete gaming newbs sometimes command a distinct learning-curve advantage over their seasoned RPG counterparts.
-This is because while HackMaster plays like an old-school game, it more closely models real-life than any previous edition (old or new school), despite its fluid mechanics.
+This is because while HackMaster plays like an old-school game, its fluid mechanics more closely models real-life than any previous edition (old or new school).

 Here are some things you will find different about HackMaster than other games: